 It’s Wednesday, the day when we always talk marriage!
-I introduce a topic, and then all of you who are bloggers can link up your own posts below.
 And with Father’s Day coming up this week, I thought I’d look at how those of us with father issues can try to keep those issues out of our marriage.

 Whether your dad abandoned you, verbally abused you, molested you, hit you, or just disapproved of you, many of us have found Father’s Day a difficult day on the calendar.
 When I was younger I remember not being able to buy a Father’s Day card to mail to my dad, because the words in all of them weren’t true.
 What do you say to a father you have never lived with, whom you see for a week a year, and who doesn’t really know you?
 There just aren’t cards for that.

 And I know many of you have felt the same thing.

 Yet as I shared last week, marriage can be a vehicle that God uses for healing in our lives.
 When we marry good men, they show us how we’re supposed to be loved.
 They cherish us.
 And so much of those silent accusations we have inside our heads start to diminish.

 I asked on Facebook yesterday how people prevent themselves from projecting onto their husbands their issues with their dads, and had some great (and heartbreaking) responses.
 I can’t do this subject full justice in a quick post, but I want to leave you with just a few thoughts that may help:

 1. Many of us used our past to make good choices

 Just because you have father issues does not mean that you’ll marry an idiot.
 In fact, over and over again women said something like, “I knew from my dad what I didn’t want and I made sure I found what I did want.”
 I did the same thing!
 Sometimes when you have a difficult childhood you run hard in the other direction: you marry a good person; you become an amazing parent; you prioritize relationships.